 - I don’t think they will really do it on their own.
 They will – if they have the motivation.
 Learners don’t lean in to an in-person learning experience because they are physically located together; they lean in when the content is relevant, they see something that is in it for them, and they feel the presence of their colleagues and a facilitator who supports them.
 When learners are presented with highly relevant content served up digitally, they click.
 When that information or education helps them personally, they watch.
 And when they are participating with others who hold them accountable for their contributions and help them along the way, they stay.
 You can be present in ILT and mentally “check out.”
 Seventy-three percent of learners we surveyed said personal development is what most motivates them to learn at work.
 It’s not the physical nature of training that causes learners to learn; it’s the relevancy, the WIFMs, and input of others that create the motivation.

 - We’ve done eLearning before.
 If we do it this way, our learners will click on the video and go do something else.
 Let’s face it: we’ve all done that.
 But that’s not what we are talking about here.
 Yes, there are videos and podcasts that you can click on and then multi-task.
 But when you are then prompted to share your insight about that video or apply something you heard in the podcast, you’re going to need the information that you glossed over while multi-tasking.
 By constructing an experience that draws the learner in and asks them to share their insights, apply what they’ve learned, and tell others how it went, we create a sense of accountability in our learners.
-This accountability helps drive motivation, engagement, and participation.
+This accountability helps drive motivation, engagement, and participation in digital leadership.

 - Our managers need to be connected to what their people are doing.
 Agree completely – without them, you will have limited success.
 The role of the manager in supporting learners remains a critical success factor.
 Seventy percent of individuals surveyed in GP Strategies’ research Tomorrow’s Leaders, Today indicated that mentoring was a development opportunity that would increase their effectiveness, followed by sixty percent who named coaching as desirable.
 Leaders want their manager to be a part of helping them learn and grow and want that feedback in real time.
 Manager awareness of what their learners will be experiencing is critical, but even more important is manager support in helping their people apply what they’ve learned on the job.
 By providing access to the virtual classroom, managers can share their stories, including how they’ve dealt with their own leadership challenges, in a way that helps them connect with their people and increase the relevancy of the learning.
 The manager’s role in supporting their leaders remains pivotal.